Adverse drug reaction: Monitoring bodies

 Many countries have official bodies that monitor drug safety and reactions.
-On an international level, the WHO runs the Uppsala Monitoring Centre, and the European Union runs the European Medicines Agency (EMA).
+On an international level, the WHO runs the Uppsala Monitoring Centre.
+The European Union runs the European Medicines Agency (EMA).
 In the United States, the Food and Drug Administration (FDA) is responsible for monitoring post-marketing studies.

-In Canada, the Marketed Health Products Directorate of Health Canada is responsible for the surveillance of marketed health products.
+The FDA has a reporting system called the FDA Adverse Event Reporting System, where individuals can report adverse drug events.
+Healthcare professionals, consumers, and the pharmaceutical industry can all submit information to this system.
+For health products marketed in Canada, a branch of Health Canada called The Canada Vigilance Program is responsible for surveillance.
+Both healthcare professionals and consumers can report to this program.
 In Australia, the Therapeutic Goods Administration (TGA) conducts postmarket monitoring of therapeutic products.
-In the UK the Yellow Card Scheme was established in 1963.
+In the UK, a monitoring system called the Yellow Card Scheme was established in 1964.
+The Yellow Card Scheme was set up to surveil medications and other health products.